 As the pair become closer, the swings in emotion can feel a little contrived.
 Feelings change rapidly, and lust and love intertwine so quickly as to leave serious blanks about the real motives of the characters.

 Nevertheless, Mies Julie is still an entirely gripping production.
 The acting is intensely physical, the emotional confluence between Julie and John is played out in a way that is part ballet, part brute force.
 A simple yet jolting soundtrack – a creaking gate, a leaking tap – also serves to ratchet the tension, while the cracked tiles of the set grow increasingly symbolic as we learn some of the history of this place and its inhabitants.

 Although Mies Julie perhaps overstretches at times, it is still a hugely arresting piece of physical theatre.
 It displays a deep sentiment centred on the whirling currents that form each of us and how these forces can pervade and prejudice our personal relationships.

-Mies Julie is on at Riverside Studios until 19th May 2013, for further information or to book visit here.
+Mies Julie is at Riverside Studios until 19th May 2013.
+For further information or to book visit the show’s website here.